 Skip to content

 The bedding ceremony, a fascinating tradition observed in numerous cultures, symbolized the community’s role in legitimizing a marriage.
-From medieval Europe to Jewish and Scottish customs, this ritual offers a window into societal values surrounding matrimony.
+From medieval Europe to Jewish and Scottish customs, this marriage bedding ritual offers insight into the values societies once placed on matrimony.

 Key Takeaways